 SiriusXM Satellite Radio (info for techies)

-- If you live in a large urban community with more than a million people
+- If you live in a large urban community comprised of more than a million people

 then you are most likely being served from a TERRESTRIAL REPEATER.
 This